buttonwoodcx/bcx-expression-evaluator/README.md

   * `context`: the input model object
   * `helper`: optional helper object
   * `opts`: optional hashmap, current only support `rejectAssignment` and `stringInterpolationMode`
+    * `rejectAssignment` rejects assignment in expression
+    * `stringInterpolationMode` treats the whole expression like if it's in backticks \`expression\`

+`function evaluateStringInterpolation` is a short-cut to call evaluate with stringInterpolationMode option.

 ## Usage (in es6 syntax)